PrincetonUniversity/slurm_mnist/README.md

 model.evaluate(x_test, y_test)
 ```

 One must include `module load cudnn` in the Slurm script or `libcudnn.so.7` will not be found.
-Here is a sample Slurm script (`mnist.cmd`):
+Here is a sample Slurm script (`mnist2.cmd`):

 ```
 #!/bin/bash